abcarroll/abcarroll/README.md

  - `bash-better-history`: A part of a larger suite of Bash/shell environment scripts, this will ensure that Bash shell history is always kept, and keeps it highly searchable.
  - `bash-profile.d`: A part of a larger suite of Bash/shell environment scripts, this is a simple system to manage `.bashrc` modifications, particularly for someone who accesses many machines remotely and wishes to keep their environment consistent.
  - `tmux-start`: A small utility to launch `tmux`, so you can attach to existing sessions quickly.
- - `mysql-reproducable-vcs-dump`: A very simple script that can generate reproducible MySQL/MariaDB SQL table schemas.
+ - [`reproducible-mysqldump-for-vcs`](https://github.com/abcarroll/reproducible-mysqldump-for-vcs): A very simple script that can generate reproducible MySQL/MariaDB SQL table schemas for version control systems (VCS).
 By comparing one to the next, you can see if a particular database has changed schema without notifying the DB administrator.
+The script even will generate git commits for you if the schema changes.
+Also tracks triggers.
  - PHP
    - `ab/lib-mime`: A simple mime type library, available in composer.
    - `ab/twidal-x`: A fork of a project called `twidal`, which integrates into Twig for XML-based data.
    - `ab/locoX`: A recursive-descent monadic parser-generator.
 Based on a project called Loco, but improved and modernized using modern PHP techniques.
-   - `ab/simple-ansi-escape`: Obsolete, but interesting project if you want to look into ANSI tty/pty escape sequences.
+   - [simple-ansi-escape](https://github.com/abcarroll/simple-ansi-escape): Obsolete, but interesting project if you want to look into ANSI tty/pty escape sequences.
    - `pressuretest-php`: Obsolete set of scripts for testing for memory leaks in particular PHP functions.
+   - [ab-web-starter](https://github.com/abcarroll/ab-web-starter): A very simple project which shows how to use various PHP modularity properly
+ - TypeScript
+   - [ts-logger](https://github.com/abcarroll/ts-logger): A TypeScript logging class that copies PHP PSR-3
+ - Obsolete
+   - [`abcarroll/fiche`](https://github.com/abcarroll/fiche) - A fork of the original `fiche` project which took in several improvements from other forks on github, and put them into a single repo.  `fiche` is a simple pastebin server.

 ## Notes

  - [adam-p/markdown-here wiki cheatsheet]